NumanDeveloper/COMSATS-DSA/README.md

-# COMSATS_DSA
+# DS and Algo
-This repo will be used to push my DSA codes that i will write while collaborating with COMSATS students Azeem and Salman My Leetcode solutions will also be pushed here
+* These are my DSA codes
+* I also collaborated with _COMSATS students Azeem and Salman_
+* My `Leetcode solutions` are also here